All copies will be posted after publication on 6th November 2025.

 But Nicholas has a secret and in this world of constant illusion, his real nature passes unseen.
 Amidst the rising tensions of Italy’s ‘Years of Lead’, he acts as an accelerant, setting in motion a tragedy he didn’t intend.

-The Silver Book is at once a queer love story and a noirish thriller, set in the dream factory of cinema.
-It’s a fictional account of real things, and an investigation into the difficult relationship between artifice and truth, illusion and reality, love and power.
+Stylish and seductive, The Silver Book is an absorbing fictional account of real things, and an investigation into the difficult relationship between artifice and truth, illusion and reality, love and power.

 Publisher Review